Cyfrin/foundry-devops/README.md

 A repo to get the most recent deployment from a given environment in foundry.
 This way, you can do scripting off previous deployments in solidity.

+It will look through your `broadcast` folder at your most recent deployment.

 - [foundry-devops](#foundry-devops)
 - [Getting Started](#getting-started)
   - [Requirements](#requirements)